 Please download the FAQ's for submitters here: https://www.hraff.org.au/submissions

 HUMAN RIGHTS ARTS & FILM FESTIVAL

 Festival The festival conducted by HRAFF in all states of Australia.

-Film (Short) Cinematograph film of 30 minutes or under in length.
+Film (Short) Cinematograph film of under 40 minutes in length.

 Filmmaker The person submitting the entry.

 HRAFF Human Rights Arts & Film Festival Inc.